Do you need a financial advisor as a small business owner?

 If you run a small business, there’s already a lot on your plate.
 You’re in charge of managing employees, overseeing marketing campaigns and delivering services to your customers.

 But who keeps an eye on your company’s finances?
-You might have a CPA or accountant to call on during tax time, but hiring a holistic financial advisor with experience in small businesses planning can help take your enterprise to the next level.
+You might have a CPA or accountant you call during tax time, but hiring a holistic financial advisor with experience in small business planning can help take your enterprise to the next level.

 In this article, we’ll explore what business financial advisors do and how hiring this type of professional can be a worthwhile investment for your company’s future.